Tauvic/DriverAwareness/README.md

 * Verify that the idea is sound and can result in an affordable and fully functioning solution
 * Develop a working demonstration to show its capabilities
 * Develop software components and building blocks (software libraries, hardware design, system configurations)
+* Open source the idea, plans, methods and software libraries
 * Broadcast the idea, get organisations involved
 * Deliver a device that can do the job and is afforable for everyone

+There is a path from idea to a working solution that has to be discovered.
+This requirers significant effort and expertise.
+I hope people will step in to join.
+Organisations can join to and decide to contribute to he project or step out at some time and continue on their own.
+All for the greater good of mankind and ethernal glory.

 _You can find the plan in the [project wiki](https://github.com/Tauvic/DriverAwareness/wiki) a link to the [presentation](https://docs.google.com/presentation/d/e/2PACX-1vRHttK1QIrXpzs1W75Ems-VAGZeEljflD4uH83o5VFrHQ5IMb9apDvCATzksJKMjitwCM8x3FE2rOyq/pub?start=true&loop=false&delayms=60000)